 When, Where and How Much? | What to Expect | Participating Breweries | Video | Tips & Advice | Other Information

 Vancouver’s North Shore Craft Beer Week (VNSCBW) is a series of adult beverage-themed events in North Vancouver.
-It takes place over a two-week period in early November.
+It takes place over two weeks in early November.

 Most of the events take place at local breweries, with a different craft brewery hosting an event each day.
-The biggest and most anticipated event, however, is the Wrap Up Party.
-It’s the last event of the season and takes place at the Pipe Shop in North Vancouver’s Shipyards District.
+The biggest and most anticipated event, however, is the Launch Party.
+It’s the first event of the season and takes place at the Pipe Shop in North Vancouver’s Shipyards District.

 Visit Vancouver’s North Shore website for details about the Wrap Up Party and other related events.